sylxforce-dev/SovereignKernel/README.md

 The model got roughly 6x faster over the course of this project (53 → ~324 tok/s average decode).
 That number is a side effect.
 The real result is a documented, repeatable process for finding and fixing performance problems in an unfamiliar system — one that isn't specific to TinyLlama, CUDA, or even LLM inference.

+**Not technical, or short on time?** Read the [plain-language version of this story](docs/SovereignKernel_Simple_Story.md) instead — same journey, no jargon.
+The full technical record is linked further down, in reading order.

 ## Why